junglesta/wherenodoctor/_posts/2016-01-01-09-instructions-and-precautions-for-injections.md

 5. Remove the needle and clean the skin again.

 6. After injecting, rinse the syringe and needle at once.
 Squirt water through the needle and then take the syringe apart and wash it.
 Boil before using again.

+>WARNING: Do not inject into an area of skin that is infected or has a rash.
+Do not inject infants and small children in the buttock.
+Inject them in the upper outer part of the thigh.

 # [74](#page-74)
 {:.no_toc}